Train Once, Reuse Everywhere: Generalizable Implicit In-Context Learning by Routing Attention: Additional Efficiency Analysis

-To assess the efficiency of In-Context Routing (ICR), we benchmark it against baselines along two dimensions.
-Following \citet{i2cl}, we report cached parameter size in Table~\ref{tab:cached-param}.
+To further assess the efficiency of In-Context Routing (ICR), we also report cached parameter size in Table~\ref{tab:cached-param}.
 For ICR, the cached parameter is $2rdL$, as both $U_q$ and $U_k$ of the shape $d \times r$ must be stored in each layer.
 Although this appears larger than some baselines, $r$ is typically a small constant (e.g., 4--16), so the asymptotic complexity remains $\mathcal{O}(dL)$, on par with methods such as I2CL or LIVE.
 Moreover, since $r \ll M$ in few-shot settings, ICR still provides a far lighter memory footprint compared to explicit ICL.

-We also report the average per-sample inference time over five in-domain datasets in Figure~\ref{fig:inftime}.
+In addition, we report the average per-sample inference time over five in-domain datasets in Figure~\ref{fig:inftime}.
 The results show that ICR consistently requires less inference time than the 5-shot setting.
 More importantly, as the input length increases, the inference time of few-shot grows much faster than that of ICR.
 This demonstrates that ICR preserves the efficiency of implicit ICL, with the advantage becoming especially pronounced for longer contexts.